It was 1959 and this Skip and Flip vinyl memories classic, "It Was I," was all over AM radio.

 hanging out with your cool friends at one of those Friday night school

-dances more than fifty years ago.
+dances more than sixty years ago.

 Songs like "It Was I" by Skip and Flip were the classic sounds I grew up with back in 1959.